hirosystems/stacks.js/README.md

 - [Join our Discord community chat](https://discord.gg/ZQR6cyZC) to engage with other users, ask questions, and participate in discussions.

-- [Visit hiro.so](https://www.hiro.so/) for updates and subscribing to the mailing list.
+- [Visit hiro.so](https://www.hiro.so/) for updates and subscribe to the mailing list.

 - Follow [Hiro on Twitter.](https://twitter.com/hirosystems)